davidkybber/kybber-website/projects/personal-website.md

 - With my own host, create a comment section and state for the page, with user statistics

 ## Github
-You can find the project at my Github repository here: github https://github.com/davidkybber/kybber-website.
+You can find the project at my Github repository here: https://github.com/davidkybber/kybber-website.